Stirling-Tools/Stirling-Tools.github.io/docs/Configuration/Automation/Pipeline.md

 ### Current Limitations

-- Cannot have more than one of the same operation.
+- The same operation can appear more than once, with separate parameters for each step.
 - Cannot input additional files via UI.
 - All files and operations run in serial mode.